abhinayasangepu6-droid/Fundsroom-ERP/README.md

 - **No automated tests** (unit or integration) are included.
 - **Frontend UI is functional but visually basic** — the priority was working, correct business logic over visual polish, given the time available.

-**What is fully implemented and tested:** JWT authentication for all 4 roles, full CRUD for Customers and Products, a complete **Draft → Confirm Sales Challan workflow** where stock is only deducted on confirmation, a **stock movement audit log** recorded transactionally alongside every deduction, protected frontend routes, product snapshotting inside challans (name/price captured at creation time), and transactional stock validation that checks every line item before committing, rejects the whole request with a clear error if any item has insufficient stock, and never leaves stock partially updated.
+**What is fully implemented and tested:** JWT authentication for all 4 roles, full CRUD for Customers and Products, a complete **Draft → Confirm Sales Challan workflow** where stock is only deducted on confirmation, a **stock movement audit log** recorded transactionally alongside every deduction, protected frontend routes, product snapshotting inside challans, and transactional stock validation that checks every line item before committing, rejects the whole request with a clear error if any item has insufficient stock, and never leaves stock partially updated.

 ---

+## Architecture Overview

+The system follows a standard 3-tier architecture: a React (Vite + TypeScript) frontend communicates via REST APIs (axios) with a Node.js/Express/TypeScript backend, which connects to a PostgreSQL database (hosted on Neon).
+Authentication uses JWT tokens issued on login and verified on protected routes, with the frontend guarding routes client-side.
+The backend is organized by module (Auth, Customers, Products, Challans), each with its own controller and route file, using raw parameterized SQL queries.

+The centerpiece of the business logic is in the Challans module: creating a challan runs as a Draft with no stock impact.
+Confirming it runs inside a single PostgreSQL transaction that checks stock availability for every line item with row-level locking, rejects and rolls back the entire request if any item has insufficient stock, and only then deducts stock, logs the movement, and marks the challan Confirmed — guaranteeing no partial updates and no negative stock under any circumstance.

+---

 ## Deployment

-This submission is provided as a **local setup + screen recording** (an explicitly allowed alternative per the assignment instructions), rather than a hosted deployment, due to time constraints.
-The recording demonstrates the full flow: login, all 4 modules, stock deduction on challan creation, the insufficient-stock rejection case, and protected routes.

-To deploy in future: backend to Render/Railway (set the same env vars as above), frontend to Vercel/Netlify (set `VITE_API_URL` pointing to the deployed backend, and update `frontend/src/services/api.ts` to use it instead of `localhost:5000`).
+The project is deployed and live (see **Live Demo** section above):

+- **Backend** — deployed on [Render](https://render.com), Node/Express web service, root directory `backend`, environment variables (`DATABASE_URL`, `JWT_SECRET`, `PORT`) configured in the Render dashboard rather than committed to the repo.
+- **Frontend** — deployed on [Vercel](https://vercel.com), root directory `frontend`, Vite build, configured to call the Render backend URL instead of `localhost:5000`.
+- **Database** — Neon PostgreSQL (cloud-hosted, same instance used in local development).

+Both deployments auto-redeploy on every push to the `main` branch of this repository.